$5M in Grants Awarded to Equity Pioneers in the Arts, Sports and more at iDREAM Awards

 TORONTO – August 28, 2025 – On August 23, the inaugural iDREAM Awards changed the lives of five lucky recipient organizations with $5 million in grant money during a powerful celebration of cultural innovation at Sankofa Square.

-Winners across art, entrepreneurship, film, music and sport each received a $1 million media grant in recognition of the individuals and organizations’ efforts to advance equity, diversity and cultural innovation in their fields.
+Awardees across art, entrepreneurship, film, music and sport each received a $1 million media grant in recognition of the individuals and organizations’ efforts to advance equity, diversity and cultural innovation in their fields.

 “It is an honour to present awards to these five exceptional recipients.
 Their achievements deserve to be celebrated, and this recognition not only acknowledges their impact but also will amplify their visibility, helping to bring greater awareness to the important work they’re leading.”